LATEST NEWS

 Since the 17th century, it has been believed that England was invaded by immigrants from the Germanic speaking areas of north-western Europe.
 The earlier inhabitants, believed to be Celts, were thought to have been conquered, subjected, annihilated or displaced to the western fringes of Britain.
 The ancient languages of Cornwall, Wales and Cumbria are indeed similar to each other.
 The English language is indeed to be found in much of England and Scotland since medieval times.

 An introduction to this exciting debate was broadcast on BBC Newsnight on 3rd January 2007.
-You can watch the feature again on Google Video by clicking here:
+You can download the video feature (large file) here:

 English in Prehistoric Britain